Getting Started with R

 Converting tabular data to row data

-One important question to ask right away is whether your data is in the right format for your analyses.
+One important question to ask right away is whether your data is in the right format for your analysis.
 This is most important for categorical data, because it is possible to collapse the data into frequency counts.
 An excellent example is the built-in R dataset UCBAdmissions.
 This dataset describes outcomes for graduate admissions at UC Berkeley in 1973.
 These data are important because they formed the basis of a major discrimination lawsuit.
 They are also a perfect example of Simpson’s Paradox in statistics.
 Before you take a look at the code, you must know two things.

 First, tabular data are data that can be organized into tables with rows and columns of frequencies.
 For example, you could create a table that showed the popularity of several Internet browsers.
 That table would have just one dimension or factor: which browser was installed.
 You could then add a second dimension that broke down the data by operating system.
 The browsers would be listed in the columns and the operating systems would be listed in the rows.
 This would be a two-way table, or cross-tabulation.
 The numbers in each cell of the table would give you the number of cases that matched that combination of categories, such as the number of Windows PCs running IE or the number of Android tablets running Chrome.
 It is, of course, possible to add more variables, that would usually be shown as separate panels or tables, each of which would have the same rows and columns.
 This is also the case in the UCBAdmissions data that is used in this example.
 The data are arranged in rows and columns, or simply panels, to get “marginal” totals, that are more often just called “marginals.”
 These marginals are the totals for one or more variables summed across other variables.
 So, for example, in your hypothetical table of browsers and operating systems, the marginal for browsers would be the total number of installations of each browser, ignoring the operating systems.
 In a similar manner, the marginals for the operating system give the total number of installations for each OS, ignoring the browser.
 The marginals are important because they are often of greater interest than the data at maximum dimensionality, that is., where all of the dimensions or factors are broken down to their most detailed level).